How can cultural understanding be used to create iconic brands and communication?

 “Because if we are just a dull little spot on the map, a smudge, we are going to count for nothing.”
 Lee Hsien Loong, 2015

 To sum up the ambiguity of the concept of culture is notorious.
 Some anthropologists consider culture to be social behaviour.
 For others, it is not behaviour at all!
-To some, stone axes and pottery represent culture; to others, no material object can be culture.
+To some, stone axes and pottery represent culture; to others, no material object can be cultured.
 However, for us at idstats study of culture implies an attempt to reconcile the division of knowledge and to overcome the split between tacit (intuitive based on local culture) and objective global knowledge.